-French: Communication & Culture 20F (1.0 credit) Dept. of Ed.
-Code: 0403 Pre-requisite: French: Communication & Culture 10F
+French: Communication & Culture 20F (1.0 credit)

+Pre-requisite: French: Communication & Culture 10F

 The purpose of the French curriculum is to encourage the learning of French as a means of communication and to make it an integral part of the students' overall education.
 An orientation, in which French is not only the subject matter, but also the language of instruction, encourages a multidimensional approach consisting of four components: experience/communication, culture, language, and general language education.
 The experiential component requires language to be learned by communicating and participating in the most authentic experiences possible.